25hlarsen4/Spreadsheet/README.md

 - Spreadsheet cells are capable of holding whole numbers, decimals, or string values.
 - Spreadsheet cells are capable of performing mathematical formula evaluations.
 The allowed operators are +, -, *, /, (, and ).
-  The allowed operands are typed out non-negative numbers, or references to other cell values, which can be negative or non-negative values.
+  The allowed operands are typed out numbers or references to other cells which must have number values.
-  For example: =1+1 is valid, =1-1 is valid, =-1+1 is not valid.
+  Formula examples: =1+1 is valid, =-1+1 is valid, =(-2+1)*5.
-               Then say cell A1 contains value -1. =A1+1 is valid.
+                    Then say cell A1 contains value -1, create a forumla referencing A1 like so: =A1+1

 - When you click on a cell/are focues on it, it will show the cell contents (either a typed out number or string value, or a formula that was entered)
 - When you are no longer focused on a cell, it will show the actual cell value (either a typed out number or string value, or the evaluation of a formula in the cell)

-As of the completion of Assignment 1, the Spreadsheet program was capable of evaluating valid mathematical expressions without negative integers, and the only operators allowed were +, -, *, /, (, and ).
+As of the completion of Assignment 1, the Spreadsheet program was capable of evaluating valid mathematical expressions where the only operators allowed were +, -, *, /, (, and ).
 Variables were also allowed (in the form of one or more upper or lower case letters followed by one or more digits), and their values were looked up using a delegate.